COSC3020/tsp-local-search-Countmooshroom/README.md

 What is the worst-case asymptotic time complexity of your implementation?
 What is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

+## Answer

+At the very beginning of my algorithm, it has a while loop that generates random numbers until the numbers fit the correct format.
+In the worst possible case, this could choose the wrong random numbers forever and have an infinite time complexity.

+As for the memory complexity, the algorithm first creates the array "route", which has $n$ items.
+It also creates "newRoute" arrays, one at a time, that also have $n$ items.
+The rest of the variables store a constant amount of memory.
+Together, this simplifies the a memory complexity of $\Theta(n)$.